 A gas fireplace eliminates the work involved in lighting a wood log and getting a fire started.
-However, gas fireplaces are not entirely task and trouble-free.
-If the flame in your fireplace changes from its normal blue color to yellow or the fireplace starts emitting smoke, don't ignore these occurrences.
+However, gas fireplaces are not entirely task- and trouble-free.
+If the flame in your fireplace changes from its normal blue color to yellow or the fireplace starts emitting smoke, don't ignore these symptoms.
 At their most serious, yellow flames and black smoke may signal the presence of high levels of carbon monoxide, a potentially lethal gas.
-At the least, they are signs that your fireplace needs servicing to keep your family and your home safe
+At the least, they are signs that your fireplace needs servicing to keep your family and your home safe.

-If your gas fireplace is venting black smoke into the room, you need to check the position of the logs and the screen and have your fireplace serviced.
+If your gas fireplace is emitting black smoke into the room, you need to check the position of the logs and the screen and have your fireplace serviced.
 In most cases, black smoke is a sign of a ventilation problem.
-When logs are not aligned properly, they can produce smoke and soot.
-Black smoke is also a sign of problems with your damper, flue or draft.
-The damper may not be open enough, the flue may be blocked and/or the draft flow may be inadequate.
+When gas logs are not aligned properly, they can cause the gas flames to produce smoke and soot.
+Black smoke also can be a sign of problems with your damper, flue, or draft.
+The fireplace damper may not be open enough, the flue may be blocked and/or the draft flow may be inadequate.
 Contact a technician to have your fireplace serviced.

 Older Gas Fireplaces

 If you have an older gas fireplace or a gas starter that was manufactured prior to 1980, it may not be equipped with an OSD (Oxygen Safety Detection) device.
-An ODS system regulates the flame characteristics so the flame maintains a consistent blue color.
+An OSD system regulates the flame characteristics so the flame maintains a consistent blue color.
 An OSD detector will also shut off the pilot if it senses a problem with the flame.
-Upgrade or retrofit your fireplace, if possible, to include an OSD detector by a licensed fireplace technician.
+Upgrade or retrofit your fireplace, if possible, to add an OSD detector; this must be done by a licensed fireplace technician.